appsemble/appsemble/docs/appsemble-resources.md

 ## Defining Resources

-Resources can be defined within an [app recipe](#) within the `definitions` property.
-Each object within `definitions` is considered to be a Resource, named after the name it is given within `definitions`.
+Resources can be defined within an [app recipe](#) within the `resources` property.
+Each object within `resources` is considered to be a Resource, named after the name it is given within `resources`.

 The shape of a resource is defined using [JSON Schema](https://json-schema.org/).
 JSON Schemas make it possible for submitted data to be validated on types and required properties automatically.